Windsor Castle (1783 ship)

 Windsor Castle was launched at Whitby in 1783.
 Initially she was primarily a West Indiaman.
-Then from 1797 she made five voyages as a slave ship and foundered off Bermuda in 1803 after having disembarked her slaves.
+Then from 1797, she made five voyages as a slave ship in the triangular trade in enslaved people.
+She foundered off Bermuda in 1803, after having disembarked her captives.

 Career

-Windsor Castle first appeared in Lloyd's Register (LR) in 1783 with G. Young, master, G. Tarbut, owner, and trade London–Jamaica.
+Windsor Castle first appeared in Lloyd's Register (LR) in 1783, with G. Young, master, G. Tarbut, owner, and trade London–Jamaica.

-From 1797 on Windsor Castle made five voyages as a slave ship based out of Liverpool.
+From 1797 on, Windsor Castle made five voyages as a slave ship based out of Liverpool.

 Slave voyage #1 (1797–1798): Captain Thomas Jones acquired a letter of marque on 13 March 1797.
 He sailed from Liverpool on 10 April, bound for West Africa.
+In 1797, 104 vessels sailed from British ports to transport enslaved people from Africa to the West Indies; 90 of these vessels came from Liverpool.

-Windsor Castle gathered her slaves first at New Calabar and then at Bonny.
+Windsor Castle acquired captives first at New Calabar and then at Bonny.
 She arrived at Kingston Jamaica on 18 December.
-There she disembarked 435 slaves.
-She sailed from Kingston on 18 February 1798 and arrived back at Liverpool on 19 April.
+There she disembarked 435 captives.
+She sailed from Kingston on 18 February 1798, and arrived back at Liverpool on 19 April.
 She had left with 39 crew members and had 11 crew deaths on the voyage.

 Slave voyage #2 (1798–1799): Captain Jones sailed from Liverpool on 15 August 1798, bound for West Africa.
+In 1798, 160 vessels sailed from British ports to transport enslaved people from Africa to the West Indies; 149 of these vessels came from Liverpool.

-Windsor Castle gathered her slaves at Calabar and Bonny, and arrived at Kingston on 72 May 1799.
-There she landed 420 slaves.
-She sailed form Kingston on 15 July and arrived back at Liverpool on 3 October.
+Windsor Castle acquired captives at Calabar and Bonny, and arrived at Kingston on 72 May 1799.
+There she landed 420 captives.
+She sailed from Kingston on 15 July, and arrived back at Liverpool on 3 October.
 She had left with 50 crew members and had 18 crew deaths on the voyage.